A Look Back at How Workplace Communication Has Evolved

 I started working a long time ago.
-It wasn’t exactly the time of dinosaurs roaming the earth, but smoking was allowed inside the office (can you imagine!!) and it certainly was pre mobile phones, email and the magical world wide web.
-Time marches on and instead of reaching for a gasper while waiting on the client order to be confirmed via fax, we are standing up at our desks, tapping away at our computers and accessing files from ‘the cloud’ while communicating instantaneously via text message.
+It wasn’t exactly the time of dinosaurs roaming the earth, but smoking was allowed inside the office (can you imagine!).
+It was certainly before mobile phones, email, and the magical World Wide Web.
+Time marches on, and instead of reaching for a gasper while waiting for a client order to be confirmed via fax, we’re now standing at our desks, tapping away at our computers, accessing files from ‘the cloud’, and communicating instantaneously via text message.

-The speed and methods we can access for communication have obviously changed the way we do business but it has also impacted the ways in which employees also operate.
-Back in the day, most of us only had access to landlines and it was extremely obvious if you abused the privilege by overindulging in personal calls instead of working.
-While personal calls were often allowed, it could be awkward if the whole office could hear you having a chat with your mum about why you came home so late last night.
+Technology has changed how we communicate and how employees work.
+In the past, most workplaces only had landlines, so personal calls were obvious.
+While personal calls were often allowed, it could be awkward if the whole office could hear you chatting with your mum about why you came home so late last night.

-Thanks to Nokia developing the first true texting phone in the late 90s, SMS’s can be shot off without anyone else being any the wiser as to whether the subject matter relates to work or is a personal matter.
-Public humiliation seemingly averted as we can text our retorts to mum’s questions.
+Thanks to Nokia developing the first true texting phone in the late ’90s, SMS messages can now be fired off without anyone knowing whether they’re about work or personal matters.
+Public humiliation averted.
+We can now text our retorts to Mum’s questions in private.

 A recent case confirms that you can.
-In February this year a case was upheld verifying that an employee was not unfairly dismissed for sending an excessive amount of text messages during work hours.
-Further, she had sent an aggressive personal email from her work account but we’ll deal with that behaviour and what you can do about it on another day.
+In February this year, a case was upheld confirming that an employee was not unfairly dismissed for sending an excessive number of text messages during work hours.
+Further, she had sent an aggressive personal email from her work account — but we’ll deal with that behaviour another day.

 The employee in question started her own small business outside of her full-time work two months after commencing with the employer.
 It all started as an Airbnb opportunity enabling her to easily book out a cottage on her property.
 It soon grew when a different digital booking platform contacted her and asked if she would be interested in allowing caravaners to park on her property nightly while moving through to their next destination.
 Very quickly, what was a one cottage, mainly online, easy to manage side hustle soon become a popular business that required her to employ a caretaker and property managers.
 The employee still felt it was not impacting her ability to fulfil her duties to the employer.